PinkDiamond1/status.im/source/technical/build_status/index.md

 ```sh
 make shell TARGET=ios
 ```
-You can read more about our Nix shells [in the docs](https://github.com/status-im/status-react/blob/develop/nix/DETAILS.md#shells).
+You can read more about our Nix shells [in the docs](https://github.com/status-im/status-mobile/blob/develop/nix/DETAILS.md#shells).

 ### Building and using forks of status-go

-If you need to use a branch of a `status-go` fork as a dependency of `status-react`, you specify it using an update script:
+If you need to use a branch of a `status-go` fork as a dependency of `status-mobile`, you specify it using an update script:

 ```sh
 scripts/update-status-go.sh <rev>